CAPC Guidelines:

 Molecular Characterization

-Each assemblage is capable of infecting certain species, and some assemblages are more commonly seen than others.
+Each assemblage can infect certain species, and some assemblages are more commonly seen than others.

 Assemblage A-I